iRove108/packaging-guide/README.md

 You can leave the `tests` directory empty for now, but it may become useful in the future when you wish to run unit tests.

 # Writing a README
 Your `README.md` should tell users about how to install, use, and contribute to your project.
 The best projects have READMEs which are original, concise, and compelling.
-Write a README that only you could've written, but not only you can understand.
+Write a README that only you could've written but not only you can understand.

 # Licensing your Package
 The LICENSE is where you can post the terms of use for your package.
 You can find some of the basic features of popular open source licenses [here](https://tldrlegal.com).
 You can find the full text of each license from the [Open Source Initiative](https://opensource.org/licenses).